Monday, 20 March 2023

 LEGENDS

-The Devotees pray Perumal, for marriages, Child boon, etc.
+The devotees pray to Perumal for marriages, Child boon, etc.

 POOJAS AND CELEBRATIONS